Benefits of using flower waters on your skin

-Floral waters like rose water, kewra water and orange blossom water are widely used in Middle-Eastern, Persian, and Indian cuisines to add flavor and aroma in drinks, desserts and rice based dishes.
+Floral waters like rose water, kewra water and orange blossom water are widely used in Middle-Eastern, Persian, and Indian cuisines to add flavour and aroma to drinks, desserts and rice-based dishes.

-Soak a cotton pad with organic floral water, and swipe it on your face and neck to cleanse dirt and residual oils from your skin.
+Soak a cotton pad with organic floral water like rose water or lavender water, and swipe it on your face and neck to cleanse dirt and residual oils from your skin.
 This method is best suited for your morning skincare routine when you need a gentle and subtle cleanse.

-After cleansing your skin with any of our certified organic face washes, soak a cotton pad with your favorite organic floral water, and swipe it on your face and neck to tone your skin.
+After cleansing your skin with any of our certified organic face washes, soak a cotton pad with our favourite organic face toners, and swipe it on your face and neck to tone your skin.

-Flower waters can be used in place of plain water to activate your face pack for added skin care benefits and for an at-home spa experience.
+Flower waters can be used in place of plain water to activate your face pack for added skincare benefits and create an at-home spa experience.

-Flower water can be used as an after-sun remedy to cool and soothe your skin after sun exposure.
+Flower water, especially our steam distilled organic face toner can be used as an after-sun remedy to cool and soothe your skin after sun exposure.
 Cotton pads drenched in organic flower water can also be placed on your eyes for cooling and relaxing the skin around your eyes.

 Soak a cotton pad with organic floral water, and swipe it on your face and neck to cleanse light makeup and kohl.
-When using waterproof makeup, first massage your skin with our cold pressed sweet almond oil to loosen the pigments.
-(Patch test is recommended)
+When using waterproof makeup, massage your skin with our White Tea and Sandalwood Cleansing Balm to loosen the pigments.
+(Patch test is recommended).